 At times, Students may make decisions that are violations of the Honor Code that may negatively impact and/or disrupt the University Community.
 SRR strives to promote opportunities for holistic student learning and growth when Students take responsibility for their mistakes and decide they would like to repair harm in their community; this is referred to as Restorative Justice.
-The Restorative Justice process can only be used if the Respondent accepts responsibility for their actions and choices and the Complainant is able to participate fully.
+The Restorative Justice process can only be used if the University determines, in its sole discretion, that Restorative Justice is an appropriate process for the incident, the Respondent accepts responsibility for their actions and choices and the Complainant and/or impacted parties are able to participate fully.
 During a Restorative Justice process, impacted parties have an opportunity to share their perspective, confront the behavior, express the impact of the actions on them, and help develop Outcomes.
 Throughout this process, Students have an opportunity to reflect on this experience and learn how to move forward in a positive and productive way.

-- Members of the greater University Community will serve on a Restorative Justice Committee (RJC), including Faculty Member, Staff Member, Students, alumni, neighbors, and impacted parties.
+- Members of the greater University Community will serve on a Restorative Justice Committee (RJC), including Faculty Members, Staff Members, Students, alumni, neighbors, and impacted parties.
 RJCs use a collaborative process to create an Outcomes Agreement and can impose a variety of Outcomes focused on reconciliation, resolution, and/or the betterment of the University Community. - If the members of an RJC successfully create an Outcomes Agreement, the Respondent(s) cannot appeal the Outcomes because the Respondent(s) participated in this mutually agreed upon decision.
 If the members of an RJC cannot come to an agreement about Outcomes, the RJC is considered unsuccessful, and the Case will be sent back to the Student Rights & Responsibilities Process for traditional Case Resolution. - The typical rights and responsibilities provided to Students in the traditional Student Rights & Responsibilities process may not be applicable in an RJC.